-A kidney infection, if not treated properly and promptly, can permanently damage your kidneys or the bacteria can spread to your bloodstream and cause a life-threatening infection.
-Fortunately, kidney infections can almost always be cleared up with a course of antibiotics.
+If not treated properly and promptly, a kidney infection can permanently damage your kidneys or the bacteria can spread to your bloodstream and cause a life-threatening infection.
+Fortunately, kidney infections can almost always be cleared up with a full course of antibiotics.

 Some kidney infections can develop without a bladder infection and are due to a problem within the kidney itself.
 As an example, people with kidney stones or an abnormality of the kidney are more susceptible to kidney infections.

 Often, the bacteria that cause a kidney infection are the same as those that cause ordinary urinary tract infections.
 Bacteria found in bowel (such as E. coli or klebsiella) are the most common type.
 In rare cases, kidney infections can be caused from bacteria found on the skin or in the environment.

 Bacteria enter the body from the skin around the urethra.
 They then travel up the urethra to the bladder.
 A kidney infection happens when the bacteria escape the urethra and bladder and travel up the ureters to one or both kidneys.
 Usually it is only one kidney that develops an infection.